maheeyah/Amazon_Vine_Analysis/README.md

 ![This is an image](https://github.com/maheeyah/Amazon_Vine_Analysis/blob/main/PercentageScreenshot.png)

 ## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
 Then, provide one additional analysis that you could do with the dataset to support your statement.
-There appears to be no positivity bias in the reviews for the Vine program, the percentage of 5-star reviews for Vine and non-Vine reviews were almost the same around 57% of five-star reviews.
+There appears to be no positivity bias in the reviews for the Vine program, the percentage of 5-star reviews for Vine and non-Vine reviews were almost the same around 57%.
 An additional analyze that could be done with this dataset is to analyse the statistical distribution of the star rating for the Vine and non-Vine reviews.